Iran nuclear deal talks set to break for a week, diplomats say | Headlines

 - Iran Islamic Rep

 Talks aimed at reviving Iran's nuclear pact with global powers were expected on Wednesday to adjourn for a week, diplomats said, with the remaining parties to the deal due to meet in the evening to sign off on the move.
-The adjournment to Thursday, June 10, would leave only eight days to reach agreement before Iran's presidential election, which is likely to usher in a hardline president.
-Delegates say that while a deal is possible by then that timeline appears increasingly unlikely.
+The adjournment to June 10 would leave only eight days to reach agreement before Iran's presidential election, which is likely to usher in a hardline president.
+Delegates said that while a deal is possible by then, that timeline appears increasingly unlikely.

 "A meeting of the Joint Commission of the Joint Comprehensive Plan of Action will take place in Vienna today, Wednesday 02 June 2021," the European Union said in a statement, referring to the Iran nuclear deal by its official name.
 The statement gave no time.
-One delegate said the meeting would be in the early evening and another said 7:30 p.m.
+One delegate said the meeting would take place in the early evening and another said 7:30 p.m.
 (1730 GMT).
-As the day wore, on, however, other diplomats said the time was slipping.
+As the day wore on, however, other diplomats said the time was slipping.

 "The meeting of the Joint Commission of #JCPOA is postponed until late evening," the head of Russia's delegation, Mikhail Ulyanov, who is also ambassador to the U.N. nuclear watchdog, wrote on Twitter.
 He did not give a time.
-Two diplomats said the talks, which are in their fifth round and began in April, were expected to adjourn for a week, resuming on Thursday, June 10.
+Two diplomats said the talks, which began in April and are in their fifth round, were expected to adjourn for a week, resuming on Thursday, June 10.

 The International Atomic Energy Agency's 35-nation Board of Governors holds a quarterly meeting next week, with a number of the delegates at the nuclear talks due to take part.
-(Additional reporting by Parisa Hafezi in Dubai Editing by Andrew Heavens, Hugh Lawson and Jonathan Oatis)
+(Additional reporting by Parisa Hafezi in Dubai; Humeyra Pamuk in San Jose and Arshad Mohammed in Washington Editing by Andrew Heavens, Hugh Lawson and Jonathan Oatis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)